thejjw/cache-killer-chrome-extension/miscellaneous/PERMISSIONS.md

 ## API Permissions

 ### `browsingData`
 **Justification:** Required to clear the browser cache programmatically.
 This ensures that, when enabled, the browser does not serve cached content and always fetches fresh data from the server.
+Cache clearing respects the configured domain lists when possible.

-**Technical necessity:** Uses `chrome.browsingData.removeCache()` to clear the cache at regular intervals while the extension is active.
+**Technical necessity:** Uses `chrome.browsingData.removeCache()` and `chrome.browsingData.remove()` with the `origins` parameter to clear cache either globally or for specific domains, depending on the selected mode and domain configuration.

 ### `declarativeNetRequest`
 **Justification:** Required to intercept and modify HTTP request headers to prevent caching.
 This permission allows the extension to add no-cache headers to requests using Chrome's modern Manifest V3 API.